Chain Gang of Love

-Chain Gang of Love is debut studio album by the Danish rock duo, The Raveonettes.
+Chain Gang of Love is the debut studio album by the Danish rock duo, The Raveonettes.
 The album was released in 2003 by Sony Records and was co-produced by Richard Gottehrer, who had previously worked on hit albums by Blondie, the Go-Go's and Richard Hell & the Voidoids.
 All of the songs, but two, are under 3 minutes long and are written in the key of B flat major; a concept similar to their previous record, Whip It On, whose tracks had a similar length and were written in the key of B flat minor.

 The album peaked at #123 in the U.S. charts and at #43 in the UK.